amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

    * [S] `"Number Error Buffer Cells`" [Array int] Number of coarse cells automatically tagged to surround user-tagged cells prior to generation of fine grids.
 Used to guarantee buffer between refinement levels.

-   * [S] `"Maximum Grid Size`" [Array int] Since of largest dimension of any mesh generated at each level.
+   * [S] `"Maximum Grid Size`" [Array int] Size of largest dimension of any mesh generated at each level.
 A single value implies that the same value is to be used for all levels.

-   * [S] `"Refinement Indicators`" [list] A list of user-labeled refinement indicator lists, REFINE.
+   * [S] `"Refinement Indicators`" [list] A list of user-labeled refinement indicators, REFINE.
 Criteria will be applied in the order listed.

-    * [S] REFINE [list] A user-label for a single refinement criteria indicator function.
-The list must indicate `"Field Name`", `"Regions`" and one of the following values:
+    * [S] REFINE [list] A user-defined label for a single refinement criteria indicator function.
+Definition of the criteria must indicate `"Field Name`" (the name of a known derive field), `"Regions`" (a list of user-named regions over which this criteria is to apply) and one of the following parameters:

      * [S] `"Value Greater`" [double] The threshold value.
 For each coarse cell, if the value of the given field is larger than this value, tag the cell for refinement